-The arrangements in place in relation to the equality of opportunity for patients, and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients, was discussed with staff.
+The arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients was discussed with Mrs Moore.
+It was confirmed that arrangements are place to implement the collection of equality data.